• Tools

 • You need to hand off a file download link to a downstream step

-• You need the file name, size, MIME type, or browser URL
+• You need the file name, size, MIME type, or browser URL before processing the file

 Output: